Welcome to Sixth Form

 Oxbridge

 We successfully launched our Oxbridge mentoring programme in 2018 which prepares students who meet the criteria for Oxford or Cambridge.
-In 2018 we secured one interview; in 2019 we secured three interviews and three offers, with all students getting accepted (Veterinary Medicine, Chemistry and English Literature); in 2021 one student secured their place to study History at Oxford.
+In 2018 we secured one interview; in 2019 we secured three interviews and three offers, with all students getting accepted (Veterinary Medicine, Chemistry and English Literature); in 2021 one student secured their place to study History at Oxford and 3 students accepted in 2022.

-We are currently working with five applicants for 2022 entry and hope to continue the success of the programme.
-It is led by the Head of Sixth Form and the UCAS Coordinator, plus external support from Oxbridge admissions and Surbiton High School.
+We are currently working with five applicants for 2025 entry and hope to continue the success of the programme.
+It is led by the Head of Sixth Form, plus external support from Oxbridge admissions and Surbiton High School.
 Our students complete interview preparation, admission testing and get one to one support with their personal statement plus join debates and discussions in a group environment.